alphagov/frontend/docs/building_blocks_for_flexible_content.md

 #### Card

-A card block renders its `card_content:` value as a [Heading component](https://components.publishing.service.gov.uk/component-guide/heading), followed by the subblocks laid out vertically, followed by an image (if specified - at time of writing the image in the card block can not be taken from the content item and must be present in frontend).
+A card block renders its `card_content` value as a [Heading component](https://components.publishing.service.gov.uk/component-guide/heading), followed by the subblocks laid out vertically, followed by an image (if specified - at time of writing the image in the card block can not be taken from the content item and must be present in frontend).

 ```yaml
 - type: card